Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Method

 Consider a binary prediction problem with tabular input $x_{\text{tab}} \in \mathbb{R}^d$ and label $y \in \{0,1\}$.
 This representation is reformulated into a textual prompt $x$ using the patient-card representation described in Section \ref{sec:reformulation}.

-Let $f_\theta$ denote an LLM parameterized by $\theta$.
+Let $f_\theta$ denote a language model parameterized by $\theta$.
 A binary classification head is attached to the final hidden representation.
-In this work, the backbone is ClinicalBERT \cite{alsentzer2019clinicalbert}, a BERT model pretrained on clinical notes from the MIMIC-III dataset \cite{johnson2016mimiciii}.
-The LLM is trained using parameter-efficient fine-tuning with LoRA adapters inserted into the attention layers \cite{hu2021lora}, while the pretrained backbone remains frozen.
+In this work, we evaluate two backbone architectures: CBERT \cite{alsentzer2019clinicalbert}, a BERT encoder pretrained on clinical notes from MIMIC-III \cite{johnson2016mimiciii}, and Qwen2 \cite{yang2024qwen2}, a decoder-only instruction-tuned large language model.
+Both models are fine-tuned using LoRA \cite{hu2021lora}, while the pretrained model parameters remain frozen.
 Only the LoRA adapters, classification head, and value head are updated during PPO training.
-The model defines a stochastic policy where $a$ is sampled from the softmax distribution over logits produced by the classification head during reinforcement learning, while inference uses the predicted class probability.
+The model defines a stochastic policy

+where $a$ is sampled from the softmax distribution over logits produced by the classification head during reinforcement learning, while inference uses the predicted class probability.